kdw9502/ngrinderwiki/Installation-Guide.md

 root         hard    nofile          16000
 ```
 >By default, the only one agent per machine is supported.
-However if you want to run multiple agents in a single machine, you have to configure some agent option.
+However, if you want to run multiple agents in a single machine, you have to configure some agent option.
 Please refer [[Agent Configuration Guide]].

 ### Install Monitor
 nGrinder Monitor is the subset of the agent package and is installed into target machine to collect system statistics(such as CPU, MEM and Network) under the loads.